Opera

 Freely adapted from Carl Maria von Weber

-Alexander Schmid Musical director
+Alexander Schmid Musical direction

 Clemens David Krauß Musical arrangement